esp-rs/book/src/installation/index.md

 [release binaries]: https://github.com/esp-rs/espup/releases
 [cargo-binstall]: https://github.com/cargo-bins/cargo-binstall

-`espup` will create and export file, by default called `export-esp.sh` on Unix systems and `export-esp.ps1` on Windows, this file contains the required environment variables.
-Please, make sure to source in every terminal before building any application:
+`espup` will create an export file, by default `$HOME/export-esp.sh` on Unix systems and `%USERPROFILE%\export-esp.ps1` on Windows, this file contains some environment variables required to build projects.
+Please, make sure to source this file in every terminal before building any application:

 ```sh
 # Unix